-Manual guidance.
 Based on the projected noise levels, up to 31 dBA window/wall attenuation would be required to achieve acceptable interior noise levels per the CEQR Technical Manual noise exposure guideline at residential and community facility uses.

 To implement the attenuation requirements at the development sites, an (E) designation or equivalent mechanism for noise would be applied specifying the appropriate window/wall attenuation.
-By meeting the design guidelines specified in the Noise (E) Designation or equivalent mechanism, buildings developed as a result of the Proposed Actions would provide sufficient attenuation to achieve the CEQR Technical Manual interior noise level guidelines of 45 dBA L{10} for residential or community facility uses and 50 dBA L{10} for commercial office uses.
+By meeting the design guidelines specified in the Noise (E) Designation or equivalent mechanism, the previously proposed project would provide sufficient attenuation to achieve the CEQR Technical Manual interior noise level guidelines of 45 dBA L{10} for residential or community facility uses and 50 dBA L{10} for commercial office uses.